26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 (i).
 Liquid Extracts

-You must list the liquid extracts in terms of volume or weight of the material it was extracted from and mention the condition of the material before the extraction.
+You must list the liquid extracts in terms of the volume or weight of the material it was extracted from and mention the condition of the material before the extraction.

 Here's an example of a correct listing: